dangodev/jQuery-Tabinate/README.md

 Description
 -----------
-This is a lightweight, bare-bones jQuery tabination plugin.
-Good for when you don't need jQuery UI.
+This is a lightweight, bare-bones jQuery tabination plugin for you don't need jQuery UI bloat.

-It leaves most of the styling to you, and doesn't require any CSS to get it working.
+There are only *3 rules* to get it working:

+* Navigation and tabs must go inside a container element (this is what you initialize)
+* Navigation **must** follow a `ul > li > a` structure (surrounding `span`s and `div`s for styling are okay)
+* Tabs **must** have `tab` class (class name can be changed with the `tabClass` option; any element will work)

-It uses the first `ul` it finds inside the selected element as the navigation.
+It uses the first `ul` it finds as the navigation.
 The navigation either requires an `href` anchor set to the ID of the tab, or it will correspond the link index with the tab index (ex, the first link will open the first tab, the second link will open the second tab, etc.).

-Tab elements must have the class name `tab` on them.
-This can be changed with the `className` option.
-In this way, any element within the container can be used as a tab, or elements can be placed inside a container which do not need to tabinate.
+In the unfortunate event an
+`li` contains two links, it will use the first link as the navigation.
+In the catastrophic event that there are more navigation links than tabs, or vice-versa, the universe will implode and we will all die a quick, painless depth in the unmerciful maw of compressed space-time.

 Currently, this plugin supports multiple tab windows on the same page without conflict, but not tabs within tabs.